-Historic McKay Avenue School is Alberta’s oldest standing brick school.
-This stunning building provides a unique, memorable, and inviting space that can be used for meetings and events, year-round.
+Historic McKay Avenue School is Alberta’s oldest standing brick school which provides a unique, memorable, and inviting space that can be used for meetings and events, year-round.

 Historic McKay Avenue School is part of Edmonton’s downtown community and history, and has been since 1904.
 Our building is the site of Alberta’s first Provincial Parliament.
 The first and second sessions, 1906 and 1907 respectively, were held on the third floor.
 Today it is a public archives and museum.
 In addition to our facility rentals and self-guided tours for the public, our educational programs in our two historic landmarks help to give students a sense of place and history.